Game-Development-Club-at-UMD/microgame-framework/README.md

 4. Scroll down to confirm the diff shown is actually your intended changes.
 5. Write a clear title and description explaining what you changed and why.
 6. Click **Create pull request**.

+NOTE: If there are merge conflicts in the PR and you're unsure of what to do, create the PR and let a contributor fix it!

 Your pull request now exists on the original repo, not your fork.
 A maintainer will review it there, may leave comments or request changes, and will merge it